 SeaWorld San Diego

-SeaWorld San Diego has upped its ride offerings with two, soon to be three, roller coasters.
-The Electric Eel is currently the city’s tallest and fastest roller coaster featuring looping twists, an inverted heartline roll, and 60 mph speed.
-Tweens and teens will also love the Shipwreck Rapids water ride with its waterfall finale and the Journey to Atlantis roller coaster/water ride and DeepSEE VR: Orca 360 (pictured above) for ages 13 and older.
+SeaWorld San Diego has upped its ride offerings with four roller coasters that older kids love.
+The Electric Eel is currently the city’s tallest and fastest roller coaster, featuring looping twists, an inverted heartline roll, and 60 mph speed.
+Tidal Twister is a dueling roller coaster and you can look forward to California’s first floorless dive coaster called Emperor.

 San Diego Zoo Safari Park

 While all ages love the San Diego Zoo Safari Park, teens particularly enjoy these two safaris.

 Flightline Safari is a zip line up to 130 feet in the air while spying rhinos, giraffes, and more along the way.
 It’s two zip lines, a 1-hour adventure in total, and you can rent a helmet camera should you want to record the trip.

 Teens also like this park for up-close animal encounters like the Wildlife Safari that takes you to the big animals in the African Plains.